 To add insult to injury, Oregon has made it more difficult for landlords to evict nonpaying tenants.
 New York condo conversions now face extinction due to a state law requiring 51% of exiting tenants agree to buy their apartments before a building can be converted into a condominium or co-op.
 In San Francisco, direct conversion of most rental apartments has been illegal since the 1980s.

 The road to hell is paved with good intentions.
-As real estate prices skyrocketed in the zero-interest rate environment created by global central bankers (Jim Grant writes in his Grant’s Interest Rate Observer newsletter that “almost $13 trillion in debt world-wide is priced to yield less than nothing.”
+As real estate prices skyrocketed in the zero-interest rate environment created by global central bankers (Jim Grant writes, May 24, 2019, in his Grant’s Interest Rate Observer newsletter that “almost $13 trillion in debt world-wide is priced to yield less than nothing.”
 He calls this a 4,000-year low in bond yields) bi-coastal local governments have rushed to increase tenant protections.

 As a landlord, you can’t hide from this on either coast.
-However, thanks to the mechanism of 1031 exchange you can run from it without capital gains tax liability.
+However, thanks to the mechanism of 1031 exchange you may be able to run from it without capital gains tax liability.
 Of course, the next question is where to?
 Harking back to Arthur Laffer’s commentary in the WSJ “So Long, California.
 Sayonara, New York.” the Sunbelt.
-The big winners in this regulatory blitz are states like Florida, Tennessee, Texas, Nevada and Utah.
+In my opinion the big winners in this regulatory blitz are states like Florida, Tennessee, Texas, Nevada and Utah.
 These are all states which hold private property sacrosanct and have taken the opposite tack.
 Measures have been passed to better protect landlords’ rights and create a more positive environment for development.

 Heretofore, it was difficult for small rental property owners to capitalize on a trend like this.
 You were limited to the local market, what you could see, touch and mange yourself.
 No one wanted to be the Lone Ranger risking their hard-earned equity in a market thousands of miles away.

-This is where DSTs come to the rescue.
-By pooling your money with others and exchanging into institutional quality assets, much of this risk is mitigated.
-This is further enhanced when said properties are selected and run by commercial real estate companies with hundreds of thousands of investors and billions of dollars in real estate transactions under their belt.
+If suitable this is where DSTs may be an option.
+By pooling your money with others and exchanging into institutional quality assets, while not guaranteed, a DST seeks to help mitigate this risk.
+This may be further enhanced when said properties are selected and run by commercial real estate companies with hundreds of thousands of investors and billions of dollars in real estate transactions under their belt.

-Leveraging up on their half a century worth of buying, managing and selling all types of commercial real estate nationwide is hugely empowering to individual landlords under attack by state and local governments.
-Therefore, with DSTs, you can both run and hide where your real property wealth is concerned.
+Leveraging up on this institutional expertise, managing and selling all types of commercial real estate nationwide is hugely empowering to individual landlords under attack by state and local governments.

 Peregrine Private Capital | Lake Oswego